Cyber Threats in India: How to Stay Safe from Scams, Phishing & More

 OTP fraud

-👉 90% of cyber scams can be avoided with simple precautions.
+Most cyber scams can be prevented with awareness and basic digital precautions.

-This guide explains the most common cyber threats in India and exactly how you can protect your money, data, and identity.
+This guide explains the most common cyber threats in India and practical steps you can take to protect your money, identity, and online accounts.

 🛑 1.
-Phishing Scams (The Most Common Threat in India)
+Phishing Scams — The Most Common Digital Trap

-Phishing is when attackers send fake emails, SMS, or WhatsApp messages pretending to be:
+Phishing occurs when fraudsters send fake emails, SMS, or WhatsApp messages pretending to represent legitimate organizations such as:

 -